The-RC-Project/.github/profile/README.md

 _Simplify maintaining your runtime configurations and setup across devices._

-`__rc` uses a modular approach to maintianing and using your .RC files.
+`__rc` uses a modular approach to spinning up, maintianing and using your `.rc` files.
 When I was a contractor I frequently had to setup a new computer porting over my helper functions I created.

-## Exports
-**collections**
-- functions
-- aliases
-- ps_config

- **Binaries**
-- `sourceShellScripts` ....  used to read functions from functions folder

 ## Install
+1. Clone this repository into your home directory.
+   __note__ This repository will save as a hidden folder named `.__rc`
 1. Source `.__rc/.bashrc` inside of your `.bash_profile` or `.bashrc`

 ```bash